StatCan/aaw/docs/en/index.md

 #### Login with Your Cloud Account

-You'll need to login using your cloud account or whichever credentials have been given to you.
+You'll need to login using your cloud account.

 ![Cloud Account](./images/log-in-with-cloud-account.png)